Allen Kent

-Allen Kent (October 24, 1921 – May 1, 2014) was an information scientist.
+Allen Kent (October 24, 1921 – May 1, 2014) was an American information scientist.

 Early life

 He was born in New York City.
-At City College of New York he earned a degree in chemistry.
+At City College of New York, he earned a degree in chemistry.
 During World War II, he served in the United States Army Air Forces.
 After the war, he worked on a classified project at MIT in mechanized document encoding and search.

 Career

 In 1955, he helped found the Center for Documentation Communication Research at Western Reserve University.
 This was "the first academic program in the field of mechanized information retrieval, first using cards, then utilizing new reel-to-reel tape technology."
-In the same year he introduce the measures of precision and recall in Perry, Kent & Berry (1955).
+In the same year, he introduced the measures of precision and recall in Perry, Kent & Berry (1955).
 In 1959, he wrote an article for Harper's magazine entitled, "A Machine That Does Research" which provided one of the first insights in mainstream media about how Americans' lives can change due to electronic information technology.
 He joined the faculty of the University of Pittsburgh in 1963, where in 1970 he began the Department of Information Science.
 He retired from the university in 1992.
 At the time of his death, he was Distinguished Service Professor in the School of Information Sciences at the University of Pittsburgh The school named a scholarship after him.